florianmgedeon/artpersonalitytest/README.md

 **Please note that the results of the 60-second art personality test are for entertainment purposes only.**
 They do not constitute professional advice or assessment.
 If anyone finds the results objectionable or inaccurate, kindly disregard them and seek professional guidance if needed.

-Try the test [here](https://florianmgedeon.github.io/artpersonalitytest/) anonymously for free and without a login.
+Take the test [here](https://florianmgedeon.github.io/artpersonalitytest/) anonymously, free of charge, and without needing to log in.